top of page

 Young Adults Lead the Way

-Hands and Feet of Asheville is a service corps expanding the impact of WNC non-profits to address immediate capacity needs and long-term recovery efforts while training the next generation of young adult leaders.
+Hands and Feet of Asheville is a Western North Carolina service corps expanding the impact of local non-profits and supporting Helene recovery efforts while training the next generation of young adult leaders.

 Priority Application Deadline: 11:59 PM, Monday, May 19, 2025